Eye Fatigue logo - eye health and vision blog

 • Schedule regular eye exams: Especially if you are over 40 or have a family history of eye diseases.

-• Adopt a healthy lifestyle: A balanced diet and regular exercise can help reduce your risk of developing eye conditions.
+• Adopt a healthy lifestyle: A balanced diet and regular exercise help reduce overall risk.

-• Wear sunglasses: Protect your eyes from UV light to help prevent macular degeneration and other eye conditions.
-Please see this blog post for a deeper look into polarized lenses.
+• Wear sunglasses: Protect your eyes from UV light to help prevent macular degeneration and other conditions.
+See our deeper look at polarized lenses.